Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Case Studies

 The above process can be formally described as the following quantum loop:

 { 3pt}

-\textbf{Expected Runtime of QW}: The expected runtime of $QW_n$ has been an open problem since \cite{Ambainis2001}, and it was proved in \cite{Ying13} to be $n$ for $n<30$ and a special initial state.
+\textbf{Expected Runtime of QW}: The expected runtime of $QW_n$ has been an open problem since \cite{Ambainis2001}, and it was proved in \cite{Ying13} to be $n$ for a special initial state with $n < 30$.
 Here, we compute $\ERT(QW_n)$ for the general case using the method developed in the previous section.
 To this end, let us write: for its loop body.
-Then by formula (\ref{fin-formula}), the runtime observable of $QW$ can be computed as follows: where $E = M_1^\dagger (T \otimes I)^\dagger S^\dagger.$
+It was shown in Theorem 4.5 of \cite{kuklinski2018absorption} that $QW_n$ almost surely terminates on all computational basis states.
+Based on this, we can prove that $QW_n$ almost surely terminates on all initial states by Lemma \ref{lemm_term_space}, and thus has a finite expected runtime by Theorem \ref{main_th2}.
+Then by formulas (\ref{fin-formula}) and (\ref{mat_rep_series_finite}), the runtime observable of $QW_n$ can be computed as follows: where

 We are more interested in the first term in the right-hand side of the above equation because it is actually the expected steps that the quantum random walk goes plus one.
 Let Then we have: Consequently, $\bra{L,k} Q_n \ket{L, k}$ and $\bra{R, k} Q_n \ket{R, k}$ are exactly the expected steps that the quantum random walk takes when it begins with states $\ket{L, k}$ and $\ket{R, k}$, respectively.